prod-feng/Upgrade-Lustre-Client-on-Centos-6/README.md

 At this tep, I got an error message complaining: ```" error: %preun(lustre-client-modules-1.8.9-wc1_*.x86_64) scriptlet failed, exit status 1"```

-So I have to force rpm to remove it anyway:
+So I had to force rpm to remove it anyway:

 ```[root@server1 ~]# rpm --noscripts -e lustre-client-modules-1.8.9```